Critical Archive of the Visual and Related Arts

 Wainwright Tomb.
 1892

 Sullivan might be the greatest American artist.
 The Wainwright Tomb is among the greatest things he did.
 It's almost squat with its sphinx-arms digging out into earth from its grounded cubic gut, but also airy, a dome atop a song of tan smooth swathes.
 Its inside is a play of planes that set off soaring curves; it's hardly real how flat the floor feels, how huge the dome's negative space.
 The carved exterior ornament and the tiles inside are exact and unbridled in equal measure.
 Seldom did Sullivan use color to such an effect as within this near-perfect structure.
-(2024)
+(TFS, 2024)

 Chicago, IL: Graceland Cemetery